 目次

-👉 Same-day walk-in appointments are also available.
-Please feel free to consult us first.
+👉 Same-day walk-ins are welcome.
+Please feel free to consult us.

 What is Hydroquinone?

-Hydroquinone is a powerful whitening topical agent, also known as "skin bleach," which improves dark spots, melasma, and hyperpigmentation by inhibiting the tyrosinase enzyme that produces melanin.
+Hydroquinone is a powerful topical skin-lightening agent, also known as "skin bleach," which improves spots, melasma, and hyperpigmentation by inhibiting the tyrosinase enzyme that produces melanin.

 |